Life's Work

+Premise

 Lisa Ann always wanted to practice law since she was young because she always argued with her parents.
 She also had a basketball coach husband named Kevin Hunter (Michael O'Keefe) who served as the patriarch of the family.
 Together, they raised a seven-year-old daughter Tess (Alexa Vega) and a toddler son named Griffin (Cameron and Luca Weibel).
 During the entire run of the series, an electric guitar & piano instrumental was used as the show's opening theme.
 Walter helped Mark Mothersbaugh write the theme.

-Lisa Ann Walter was an actress turned stand-up comic whose "voice" of a busy working mom became a top headlining act in the 1990s.
-The offer from ABC developed into Life's Work, where Walter played a feisty feminist who could stand up to her mother in addition to her superiors at work.
+Walter was an actress turned stand-up comic whose "voice" of a busy working mom became a top headlining act in the 1990s.
+ABC developed Life's Work for Walter, where she played a feisty feminist who could stand up to her mother in addition to her superiors at work.
 Walter received almost unanimous positive reviews for her portrayal of a harried working mother in a bold departure from the usual working mom shows where you never see the mom actually working.

 As of July 2022, 15 (of the 18) episodes are available to purchase on several streaming services including AppleTV, Amazon, and YouTube.

 In one of the episodes, Lisa Ann claimed to have a sexual affair with then-current American President Bill Clinton.